Close Menu

 • Has the faculty member articulated their anticipated learning objectives for the student?

-• Has the faculty member articulated how the student will be integrated into the project, and what the student’s contributions will be?
+• Has the faculty member articulated how the student will integrate into the project?

-• Has the faculty member shown serious consideration for Global Operations logistics, such as housing, health & safety, etc.?
+• Has the faculty member shown serious consideration for Tufts Global Operations logistics, such as housing, local transportation, and other health and safety concerns?

-Additionally, we seek to represent a variety of Tufts schools, a variety of geographic locations, and faculty members who are new to the GRAP program.
+Additionally, we strive to represent a variety of Tufts schools, a variety of geographic locations, and faculty members who are new to the GRAP program.